-he NHP 2001 begins with some of the recommendations of the NHP 1983 but all the four recommendations listed in para 1.2, i through iv, in the 2001 policy document are unrealised nearly two decades later - the network of PHCs do not provide comprehensive primary health care but only family planning services, selected immunisation services and selected disease surveillance; health volunteers started in 1977 have now disappeared in most states; there is no organised referral system for the hospitals because the decentralised care does not meet the health care needs of the masses; and evenly spread specialty and super specialty services do not exist, whether public or private they are located mostly in metro cities or other large cities.
+The NHP 2001 begins with some of the recommendations of the NHP 1983 but all the 4 recommendations listed in para 1.2, i thru iv, in the 2001 policy document are unrealized nearly two decades later - the network of PHCs do not provide comprehensive primary health care but only family planning services, selected immunization services and selected disease surveillance; health volunteers started in 1977 have now disappeared in most states; there is no organised referral system for the hospitals because the decentralized care does not meet the health care needs of the masses; and evenly spread specialty and super-specialty services do not exist, whether public or private they are located mostly in metro cities or other large cities.

-The NHP 1983 had other critical recommendations, which the NHP 2001 does not refer to: The establishment of a nationwide network of epidemiological stations that would facilitate the integration of various health interventions; targets for achievement that were primarily demographic in nature; and an expansion of the private curative sector which would help reduce the government's burden.
+The NHP 1983 had other critical recommendations which the NHP 2001 does not refer to .

+- ✓ the establishment of a nationwide network of epidemiological stations that would facilitate the integration of various health interventions, and - ✓ targets for achievement that were primarily demographic in nature. - ✓ an expansion of the private curative sector which would help reduce the government's burden,

-During the decade following NHP 1983 rural health care received special attention and a massive programme of expansion of primary health care facilities was undertaken in the Sixth and Seventh Five-Year Plans to achieve the target of one PHC per 30,000 population and one subcentre per 5,000 population.
-This period is also the period when public health spending achieved its peak in terms of proportion to the GDP touching 1.26 per cent.
-The targets of these two plans have more or less been achieved, though a few states still lag behind.
-However, various studies on rural primary health care have observed that, though the infrastructure is in place in most areas, they are grossly underutilised because of poor facilities, inadequate supplies, insufficient effective personhours, poor managerial skills of doctors, faulty planning of the mix of health programmes and lack of proper monitoring and evaluatory mechanisms.
-Further, the system being based on the health team concept has failed to work because of the mismatch of training and the work allocated to health workers, inadequate transport facilities, non-availability of appropriate accommodation for the health team and an unbalanced distribution of work time for various activities.
-In fact, various studies have observed that family planning, and more recently immunisation, get not only a large share of public health resources, but also take a disproportionately large share of the health workers' effective work time.
-[NSS1987; IIM(A) 1985; NCAER 1991; NIRD 1989; Ghosh 1991; ICMR 1989; Gupta and Gupta1986; Duggal and Amin 1989; Jesani et al 1992; NTI 1988; ICMR 1990.]
+During the decade following NHP 1983 rural health care received special attention and a massive program of expansion of primary health care facilities was undertaken in the 6th and 7th Five Year Plans to achieve the target of one PHC per 30,000 population and one subcentre per 5000 population.
+This target has more or less been achieved, though afew states still lag behind.
+However, various studies looking into rural primary health care have observed that, though the infrastructure is in place in most areas, they are grossly underutilised because of poor facilities, inadequate supplies, insufficient effective personhours, poor managerial skills of doctors, faulty planning of the mix of health programs and lack of proper monitoring and evaluatory mechanisms.
+Further, the system being based on the health team concept failed to work because of the mismatch of training and the work allocated to health workers, inadequate transport facilities, non-availability of appropriate accommodation for the health team and an unbalanced distribution of worktime for various activities.
+In fact, all studies have observed that family planning, and more recently immunisation, get a disproportionately large share of the health workers' effective work-time.
+(NSS,1987, IIM(A),1985, NCAER,1991, NIRD,1989, Ghosh,1991, ICMR, 1989, Gupta&Gupta, 1986, Duggal&Amin, 1989, Jesani et.al, 1992, NTI, 1988, ICMR,1990)

-Among the other tasks listed by the NHP 1983, decentralisation and de-professionalisation have taken place in a limited context but there has been no community participation.
+Among the other tasks listed by the NHP 1983, decentralisation and deprofessionalisation have taken place in a limited context but there has been no community participation.
 The entire burden of whatever care PHCs and SCs provide falls on the shoulders of the ANM - the male health worker is being phased out and the health volunteers are vanishing in most states.
-This model of primary health care being implemented in the rural areas has not been acceptable to the people as evidenced by their health care-seeking behaviour.
-The rural population continues to use private care with a tremendous load of out-of-pocket expenditures, and whenever they use public facilities for primary care it is the urban hospital they prefer [NSS 1987, Duggal and Amin 1989; Kannan et al ,1991; NCAER 1991, NCAER 1992, George et al, 1992].
+This model of primary health care being implemented in the rural areas has not been acceptable to the people as evidenced by their health care seeking behaviour.
+The rural population continues to use private care and whenever they use public facilities for primary care it is the urban hospital they prefer (NSS-1987, Duggal & Amin,1989, Kannan et.al.,1991, NCAER,1991, NCAER,1992, George et.al.,1992).
 Let alone provision of primary medical care, the rural health care system has not been able to provide for even the epidemiological base that the NHP of 1983 had recommended.
-Hence, the various national health programmes continue in their earlier disparate forms, as was observed in the NHP 1983 [MoHFW, 1983: 6].
+Hence, the various national health programs continue in their earlier disparate forms, as was observed in the NHP 1983 (MoHFW,1983, p 6).